LesleyLai/GLGrassRenderer/README.md

 $ pip install conan # Or pip3 on some linux distributions, use sudo if nessesory
 ```

-Adter installing all the tools, build the project with the following CMake instructions.
+After installing all the tools, build the project with the following CMake instructions.
 ``` shell
 $ mkdir build
 $ cd build